Table of Contents

 How a Spear Phishing Attack Works

-Stage 1 of 3 – Information Gathering (Bait)
+Stage 1: Information Gathering (Bait)

 Unfortunately, it’s easier than ever for criminals to find out personal information online.
 As social media continues to gain popularity, spear phishing has become more sophisticated and targeted.

 Your LinkedIn shows your place of work and a list of your co-workers.
 Anyone with a LinkedIn account can access this information.
 Lead generation platforms make it easy for anyone to find the email address and phone number you use for work.